Where are we?

-Missio Madison is a cohort training experience for local missional practioners.
+Missio Madison is a cohort training experience for local missional practitioners.
 We exist to provide a community in which followers of Jesus can collaboratively exegete our place--Madison--and discern God's call into fresh forms of Christian community and mission.
-Launching in January 2020, the Missio Madison cohort will gather monthly on the fourth Friday (noon-4pm) through April for training and conversation.
-Participants will also meet monthly with a coach and two other participants to lean in to their growing edges.
-In addition, the cohort will experience an overnight retreat for spiritual renewal and discernment March 23-24, 2020.
+Our vision is to cultivate a community of local ecumenical kinship, discernment and collaboration.

-Missio Madison participants will:
+Missio Madison fellows:

 cultivate sustaining friendships among peers in local ministry and mission

 discover fresh practices of prayer and dwelling in scripture

 form habits of deep engagement in and reflection on Madison as a mission context

 identify and develop skills for leading new missional initiatives

 foster an ecclesial environment of ecumenical friendship and collaboration